jmespath/jmespath.py/docs/specification.rst

 As a shorthand, the type ``any`` is used to indicate that the argument can be of any type (``array|object|number|string|boolean|null``).

+Similarly how arrays can specify a type within a list using the ``array[type]`` syntax, expressions can specify their resolved type using ``expression->type`` syntax.
+This means that the resolved type of the function argument must be an expression that itself will resolve to ``type``.

 The first function below, ``abs`` is discussed in detail to demonstrate the above points.
 Subsequent function definitions will not include these details